How to Easily Scrape Sports Stats Without CodingThursday, July 21, 2022

 To address this question, we need to understand what sports stats are for?
 The purpose of sports statistics could break down into two parts: Performance Analytics & Market Value Analytics.
-Somehow the latter will be affected by the former.
+Somehow, the latter will be affected by the former.

-Instead of a step-by-step tutorial on a specific website, I prefer to show you a roadmap for web-scraping sports data from different kinds of platforms, helping you to find out the right path for web-scraping sports data.
+Instead of a step-by-step tutorial on a specific website, I prefer to show you a roadmap for web-scraping sports data from different kinds of platforms, helping you find out the right path for web-scraping sports data.

 Scraping Table Information

 Most sports data are shown in a table, so with the same scraping workflow, you can extract the information from the sports official sites or any third-party websites.
 NFL and WhoScored are such kinds of sites that you can find the Player stats and Team stats in a table.
 You can learn the detailed tutorial on how to scrape table data using Octoparse.

 Social media platforms are also important to learn what fans are talking about the sports stars or the game.
 You can get how they reacted the first time on Twitter or other social media platforms.
 Here is the guide on how to scrape tweets from Twitter easily.

 It is not illegal to scrape public data on a website.
 Most of the web scrapers only help you copy and paste the data you can see automatically to save your time.
 But it also depends on your local laws and how you use the data, and personal information generally is protected by laws.
 Some sites also provide API access for information.
 It would be better if your web scraping tool supports IP Rotating and Proxy Server functions.